 The Joint Royal Colleges Ambulance Liaison Committee (JRCALC) produces guidance for ambulance services across the UK.
 I was thrilled to be asked to contribute to this in the form of a new chapter on patients with communication difficulties.
 This post expands on that guidance, which was written to support pre-hospital clinicians in providing the best possible care to their patients who face challenges with communication.
 This may be due to a wide variety of underlying conditions, including learning disability, autism, hearing loss, dementia and dysphasia.

 Communication is vital to all that we do – from the first contact with a patient, through history taking and examination, to initiating treatment and explaining procedures.
 We have to do our very best to get it right.
 This is even more important and more difficult in the pre-hospital field, where stress levels are high, the environment can be unpredictable and time is short.
 Clinicians meeting patients for the first time need to quickly assess the situation and also win trust and gain understanding.

 Communication is a two-way thing.
 It sounds obvious, but it becomes even more important when patients find communication difficult.
 Not only do we have to try our best to make ourselves understood, but we also have to try our best to understand our patient.

-It’s also important to remember that communication and understanding are two very different things.
+It’s also important to remember that communication and understanding are very different.
 Someone may be able to communicate quite well but understand very little.
-Conversely, someone may not be able to communicate but may have a very good understanding, including things being said about or around them.
-Dysphasic or dysarthric patients may appear to be unable to understand when actually their difficulty is in expressing themselves.
+Conversely, someone may not be able to speak but may have an excellent understanding, including things being said about or around them.
+Dysphasic or dysarthric patients may appear unable to understand when their difficulty is in expressing themselves.

 So, how can we improve our communication?